-Understanding how human brain processes data to exhibit intelligence?
+Understanding how the human brain processes data in order to manifest intelligence

 Let’s understand how the brain processes sensory data to make sense of it.

 A photoreceptor cell is a specialized type of cell found in the retina that is capable of visual phototransduction.
-This protein in these cells converts light to signals, triggering a change in cell membrane potential.
-The different kind of photoreceptor cells (rods, cones) are specialized in picking different parameters like shape, depth, and color.
-These parameters are passed on to the Lateral Geniculate Nucleus, which receives individual packets of these parameters from designated ganglions.
-The lateral geniculate nucleus is a relay center in the thalamus for the visual pathway.
+A protein in these retinal cells converts light to signals, triggering a change in cell membrane potential.
+The various retinal photoreceptor cells (most predominantly rods and cones) function to help distinguish different aspects of form, such as shape, depth, and color.
+The designated ganglions passes on these individual packets to the Lateral Geniculate Nucleus in the thalamus (located under the brain’s cerebral cortex).
+As a receiver of the major sensory input from the retina, the Lateral Geniculate Nucleus serves as a relay center for the visual pathway..

-The thalamus has multiple functions, generally believed to act as a relay station relaying information between different subcortical areas and the cerebral cortex.
+The thalamus has multiple functions, and is generally believed to act as a relay station that transmits information between different subcortical areas and the cerebral cortex.
 Every sensory system includes a thalamic nucleus that receives sensory signals and sends them to the associated primary cortical area.
-Lateral Geniculate Nucleus picks inputs from the retina and moves it to the Visual Cortex, while the medial geniculate nucleus of the thalamus picks audio inputs and moves it to the primary auditory cortex, and ventral posterior nucleus sends touch and proprioceptive information to the primary somatosensory cortex.
+Lateral Geniculate Nucleus picks inputs from the retina and moves it to the Visual Cortex, while the medial geniculate nucleus picks audio inputs and moves it to the primary auditory cortex, and ventral posterior nucleus sends touch and proprioceptive information to the primary somatosensory cortex.
 You can observe that all inputs that are received by the thalamus, have been hashed and moved to respective cortices for storage.
-The incoming inputs have been unified based on timestamp (Neurons that fire together wires together).
-This creates an assembly of all incoming inputs as one processing unit, which Hebb referred to as “cell-assemblies” (Hebb’s law)
+The incoming inputs have been unified based on the time the firing takes place (Neurons that fire together wires together).
+This creates an assembly of all incoming inputs as one processing unit, which Hebb’s law refers to as “cell-assemblies.”

 The thalamus is functionally connected to the hippocampus, where these assemblies further signal the creation of memories, with respect to spatial memory and spatial sensory datum, crucial for human episodic memory.
-There is support for the hypothesis that thalamic regions connection to particular parts of the mesio-temporal lobe provides differentiation of the functioning of recollective and familiarity memory.
-This can be described as when a particular signal is detected (familiarity), it is compared with the past memories (recollective) to identify the object/event through similarities and differences.
-This would be the actual learning process of the brain.
+There is support for the hypothesis that thalamic regions’ connection to particular parts of the mesio-temporal lobe provide for the differentiation of the functioning of recollective and familiarity memory.
+This can be described as when a particular signal is detected (familiarity), it is compared with the stored memories (recollective) to identify the object/event through these detected similarities and differences.
+This may account for an actual learning process of the brain.

 The output signals are propagated to the prefrontal cortex, the part of the brain responsible for planning and decision-making.
 The outputs of the prefrontal cortex are further passed to the primary motor cortex to plan and execute movements.

-- The Brain employs a centralized area to tag every sensory parameter and demonstrates that all cortices(silos) are connected.
+- The Brain employs a centralized area to tag every sensory parameter and demonstrate that all cortices(silos) are connected.

-- Uses a linear input assembly to learn through similarities and differences through excitation/inhibition feedback
+- The brain uses a linear input assembly to learn through similarities and differences, and through excitation and/or inhibition feedback.

-Inspired by the simplicity of the human brain, Responsible Machines platform is designed to learn and exhibit intelligence just like the human brain.
-The platform allows the user to plug all sensors to a single platform so data can be tagged and auto-assembled using Hebb’s logic.
-Using this auto-assembly (Strings), the machine will self-learn and exhibit features of the prefrontal cortex (decision-making, planning, and predictions).
+Inspired by the workings of the human brain, Responsible Machines platform is designed to learn and exhibit intelligence just like the human brain.
+The platform will allow the user to plug all sensors to a single platform so data can be tagged and auto-assembled using Hebb’s logic.
+Using this method of auto-assembly (called ‘strings’), the machine will self-learn and exhibit features of the brain’s prefrontal cortex (allowing for decision-making, planning, and predictions).

-Click here to read on how linear assemblies can be used to learn, plan, predict and make decisions.
+Click here to read about how linear assemblies can be used to learn, plan, predict and make decisions.

-Such an AI platform can be implemented as the brain of a machine (humanoids, cars, computers) where the machine gets to auto-learn by collecting data from its sensors.
-Just like humans, it would be easy to teach them to do specific tasks or allow them to learn through observation.
-Such machines can be trained or controlled by any human (young and old), without having to learn ML/AI programming, creating an opportunity for every individual to control AI machines, putting an end to the fear of unpredictability.
+This AGI platform can be implemented for the brains of various machines (robots, cars, computers, etc.), wherein the machines auto-learn by collecting and processing data from sensors.
+Just as with humans,, it would be easy to teach them to do specific tasks or allow them to learn through observation.
+Such machines can be trained and/or controlled without the users having to learn ML/AI programming, and this creates an opportunity for everyone to benefit from AGI-driven machines without concern for them behaving haphazardly.